unitartu-remrob/remrob-server/README.md

 `git clone --recursive https://github.com/unitartu-remrob/remrob-server`

 # Docker installation

+The Docker installation only provides support to simulation environments, to enable access to physical robots proceed with the manual installation.

+To run the application in Docker complete the following steps:

+### Step 1:

 The [ROS-VNC image](https://github.com/unitartu-remrob/remrob-docker) with user's development environment must be built beforehand (7 GB, will take some time):

 	bash build-image.sh

+### Step 2:

 The application can be orchestrated with docker-compose.
 Specify the application's timezone in the docker-compose file and launch!